ABCpdf-Team/ABCpdfLinuxContainer/README.md

 dotnet user-secrets set "ABCpdf:LicenseKey" "[-- PASTE YOUR LICENSE CODE HERE --]"
 ```

 **NB: You are responsible for keeping your ABCpdf license key secure.
-For this reason we strongly recommend you use secrets to store it rather than persist it in code.**
+For this reason we strongly recommend you use secrets to store.
+You should never persist your license key in a code repository.**

 #### Build the Solution using the Docker Profile